PayamDivsalar/RssReader/README.md

 ## Getting Started

 1. Clone this repository to your local machine.
+2. Go to the src directory.
-2. Compile the Java code using your preferred IDE or command line.
+3. Compile the Java code using your preferred IDE or command line.
-3. Run the code.
+4. Run the "Main" code.
-4. Follow the on-screen instructions to add, delete, and view RSS feeds.
+5. Follow the on-screen instructions to add, delete, and view RSS feeds.

 ## Usage